This post may contain affiliate links. For more information, please see our affiliate policy.

 Step-by-step instructions

-- Adjust an oven rack to the middle position and preheat oven to 450 degrees.
+1. Adjust an oven rack to the middle position and preheat oven to 450 degrees.
 Line a rimmed baking sheet with parchment paper or foil for easy cleanup.
-In a large bowl, add radishes, olive oil, garlic powder, dill weed, salt and pepper (I like at least ½ teaspoon salt and ¼ teaspoon pepper; sometimes I do a little more).
+In a large bowl, add raw radishes, olive oil, garlic powder, dill weed, salt, and pepper (I like at least ½ teaspoon salt and ¼ teaspoon pepper; sometimes I do a little more) and toss until coated.

-- Transfer to prepared baking sheet cut-side down in an even layer.
+1. Transfer to prepared baking pan cut-side down in an even layer.

-- Roast until radishes pieces are tender-crisp and browning around the edges, about 35 to 40 minutes.
+1. Roast until radish pieces are fork tender-crisp and browning around the edges, about 35 to 40 minutes.

 Recipe tips and variations

-- Make ahead: Chop the radishes up to 3 days in advance.
-Store covered in the refrigerator until you’re ready to roast.
+• Make ahead: Chop the radishes up to 3 days in advance.
+Store covered in an airtight container in the refrigerator until you’re ready to roast.

-If you are someone you love is trying to eat fewer carbs, roasted radishes are a great replacement to potatoes.
+If you are someone you love is trying to eat fewer carbs, roasted radishes are a great replacement for potatoes.
 One cup of radishes contains about 2g net carbs.

 Radish greens are edible whether they are raw or cooked.
 Some radish greens have a fuzzy texture, but it will go away if you cook them.